NeuroQP Docs

 Training teaches NeuroQP which candidates should count as accepted marker-positive cells.

-• OFF means rejected candidate, false positive, or background.
+• A negative example is a rejected candidate, false positive, or background.

-OFF does not mean a biological marker-negative cell in this workflow.
+A negative example is not a biological marker-negative cell in this workflow.
 It means the detection should not be counted.

-A model trained for one staining is not the model for another staining.
+A model trained or imported for one staining is not automatically the model for another staining.

-You need a separate classifier for each staining you want to analyze.
+You need a selected classifier model for each staining you want to analyze.

 How the model learns